 Inequality is generally considered a bad thing, although it is obvious that some view it as an inherent quality of humanity and society.
 Those, of course, are usually people who consider themselves superior to others and want to maintain their privileged status.
 Walter Scheidel’s “The Great Leveler” makes the point that in the global history from the Stone Age to today, inequality never dies peacefully.
 The ‘Four Horsemen’ of leveling: mass-mobilization warfare, transformative revolutions, state collapse, and catastrophic plagues―have repeatedly destroyed the fortunes of the rich.

-Nothing less seems to have worked but the Jewish custom of Sabbatical Years and Jubilee Years offers a hint of how a peaceful resolution might be effected.
+Nothing less seems to have worked.
+However, the Jewish custom of Sabbatical Years and Jubilee Years offers a hint of how a peaceful resolution might be effected.

 The chief driver of inequality has always been debt (which existed well before money was invented and need not be financial – see David Graber’s “Debt: The First 5,000 Years”).
 What would be the consequences if absolute equality – wealth and power – were periodically enforced?